3 deputies for BSY: Why going to polls is still a better option for the BJP

 With regard to the rebels, the longer the Supreme Court takes, the better for the BJP.
 If the rebels get their way through in the SC, then the BJP would face fresh trouble while trying to accommodate them.

-Dr. Shastri says that the best option would be elections for the BJP.
+Dr Shastri says that the best option would be elections for the BJP.
 If you continue with this government, then the hold of the rebels and dissidents will keep hanging over the party and the BJP will become a victim of blackmail.